 As a creative digital marketing agency, it comes as no surprise that we’re pretty into Pixar.
 Who isn’t?
 Their animations are breathtaking, their characters are touching and their stories are important.

-But our love and admiration for Pixar isn’t limited to the screen.
+But our love and admiration for Pixar aren’t limited to the screen.
 In 2014 Ed Catmull (legendary Pixar co-founder) published Creativity, Inc. — a book not just about the company’s humble beginnings, but also about the most valuable lessons he’s learned along the way.

 Thanks to his decades of experience straddling the lines between science, art and business, he’s basically written a loose blueprint for running any kind of creative enterprise.